MathisCrr/Longest/README.md

 # Longest
 ## Description 📄
 Longest is a online game.
 In this game you have to find the longest world you can write with the letter, randomly chosen everyday. <br>
-This game is inspired by the french TV game "le mot le plus long" and the online game [Sutom](https://sutom.nocle.fr/).
+This game is inspired by the french TV game "le mot le plus long" and the online game [Sutom](https://sutom.nocle.fr/). <br>
 🔗 [**Here**](https://longest-fr.netlify.app/) the online version of this website (⚠️**The backend server is down.
 The game will not work**⚠️).

 ## Getting Started 🛠️